AntheSevenants/tx3g-export/README.md

 ## Step 2: Exporting subtitles to TTXT

 Fortunately, we can use the borked TTXT format as a basis for our "true" subtitle file.
 Even though the lines containing foreign characters are blanked out, the *order* of the subtitles corresponds to that of the QuickTime TeXML.
-To do this with MP4box:
+To export to a TTXT file with MP4box:

 1. First, we have to find out what the ID is of the subtitle track.
 You can find this by using the following command:
-	`mp4box -info "file.mp4"`
+	`mp4box -info "file.mov"`

 ```
 # Track 3 Info - ID 4 - TimeScale 600